slartibaartfast/allocate-token/README.md

 ### Add secrets to kubernetes...

-Let's keep security in mind from the beginning by creating a certificate, key and secret for the web server.
+Let's create a certificate, key and secret for the web server.
 We will also create secrets used to connect to an Astra database.
-And then we will create several more secrets to hold sensitive information in environmental variables.
+And then we will create several more secrets to hold sensitive information in environmental variables that we will inject into our pods.

 Pick a more permanent location for the files if you like - /tmp may be purged depending on your operating system.